-- CVP analysis provides a clear and simple understanding of the level of sales which are required for a business to break even (No profit No loss), level of sales required to achieve targeted Profit.
+- CVP analysis provides a clear and simple understanding of the level of sales that are required for a business to break even (No profit, No loss), level of sales required to achieve targeted profit.

 - CVP analysis helps management to understand the different costs at different levels of production/sales volume.
 CVP analysis helps decision-makers in forecasting cost and profit on account of change in volume.

-- Effects of changes in fixed and variable cost help management decide the optimum level of production
+- The effects of changes in fixed and variable cost help management decide the optimum level of production.

 - Variable cost is assumed to vary proportionately, which doesn’t happen in reality.

 - Cost volume profit analysis assumes costs are either fixed or variable; however, in reality, some costs are semi-fixed in nature.
 For example, Telephone expenses comprise a fixed monthly charge and a variable charge based on the number of calls made.